Sunnyside station (Calgary)

+Station Upgrades

 As part of Calgary Transit's plan to operate four-car trains by the end of 2014, all three-car platforms were extended.
 On April 16, 2012, construction started on the extension of the platform to the South as well as redevelopment of the plaza areas immediately adjacent to the east side of the station.
 On November 24, 2012, the new platform extension and wheelchair ramps had been re-opened however, work continued on the station plaza area on the east side until early January 2013.

+Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
+These new locations would add public Wi-Fi to 18 new stations; including Sunnyside Station.
+These changes ere done as they would improve transit experience for their users, which would improve customer commitment.

 History

 When the Northwest Line was being planned, community residents organized to keep this station from being built as it required the demolition of many homes and the major disruption of 9A Street N.W. (a number of homes and apartment blocks which were not demolished were left with no front street access).
 The city pushed ahead with its plans by purchasing most of the properties along 9A Street.
 Eventually, as the area became accustomed to the CTrain, the properties were sold off to private interests.